 The AURORA study is a major national research initiative to improve the understanding, prevention, and recovery of individuals who have experienced a traumatic event.
-AURORA is supported by more than 30 million dollars in funding from NIH, private foundations, and partnerships with leading tech companies such as Mindstrong Health and Verily Life Sciences, the health care arm of Google’s parent company Alphabet.
+AURORA is supported by more than 30 million dollars in funding from NIH, One Mind, private foundations, and partnerships with leading tech companies such as Mindstrong Health and Verily Life Sciences, the health care arm of Google’s parent company Alphabet.
 Five thousand participants who present to a consortium of the leading emergency departments in the nation will be enrolled.
 Trauma survivors participating in AURORA will receive initial evaluation in the emergency department, followed by intensive multimodal follow-up over a one year period.
 The wealth of first-in-kind information gained from this study will be used to develop predictive and diagnostic biomarkers and urgently needed preventive/treatment interventions for civilian trauma survivors and military veterans.

 More than 2.5 million servicemen and women have been deployed to Afghanistan or Iraq, since September 11, 2001.
 Post-traumatic stress, depression, pain, and/or symptoms of traumatic brain injury are epidemic among these veterans.
 The disorders are also common in the millions of Americans who experience traumatic events, such as motor vehicle collision, sexual assault, and the unexpected death of a loved one.